 03 of 06

-I know it is a dying art, but learning how to make a bed is a valuable skill.
-It doesn't mean your kids will always do it, but at least they'll know how.
+It might be a dying art, but learning how to make a bed is a valuable skill.
+It doesn't mean your kids will always do it but at least they'll know how.
 Start simply by showing them how to make their own bed when they are toddlers.
 Progress to letting them make the bed themselves.
-When my kids were little, they liked the freedom to arrange their pillows and stuffed animals the way they liked.
-It was an incentive for them to make their beds each morning.
+Kids like the freedom to arrange their pillows and stuffed animals the way they like.
+It’s an incentive for them to make their beds each morning.
 You can make it easier for your children by choosing less complicated bedding.
-Until my kids were school-aged, I never bothered with adding a top sheet to their beds.
-Parents might consider eliminating extra sheets, blankets, or pillows, especially if they are not used by the child.
+Until kids are school-aged, it’s not a bad idea to omit adding a top sheet to their beds.
+Parents might consider eliminating extra sheets, blankets or pillows—especially if they are not used by the child.

 04 of 06